GeneralMine/S2QUAT/README.md

 [**Julius Weber**](https://github.com/ciearius) thank you for the amazing and massive support in development!
 You are a beautiful coding partner in pair-programming and my best rubber duck!
 Your great advices made all this possible!
 You were and always be an awesome and funny mentor teaching me all that Full-Stack about Node, PRISMA, JS, HTML, CSS, Svelte and all its extensions!

 #### Server Maintenance
 [**Adrian Raiser**](https://github.com/raisierer) you did an awesome job keeping our servers almost always up and running!
-Directing our traffic to the right endpoints unside our server cluster using load balancing and Docker.
+Directing our traffic to the right endpoints inside our server cluster using load balancing and Docker.

 #### Concept and Design
 Thanks [**Louisa Loew**](https://de.linkedin.com/in/louisa-loew-73a55a176) for the big support in the beginning of the project!
 Your concept ideas as well as your design mockups were amazing!
 Your designs shaped the entire project.